- The more time you plan to live in your home, the less risk a remodel is.

 |New Wood Flooring||$5,500||$6,500|

 Some projects — like refinishing your hardwood — are no-brainers because they're relatively small and recoup most of their value in a sale.

 Other, bigger investments, like updated kitchens, are a big draw for future buyers.

-Old, dated kitchens are “the number one killer of all deals,” Lefkowitz Jensen says.
-According to the “Report,” a typical kitchen remodel costs $30,000 and recovers $20,000 in equity.
-And no, that $10,000 difference isn’t wasted.
-You’ll love the upgrades while you live there, and get most of your money back when you move.
+Dated kitchens are "the No. 1 killer of all deals," Lefkowitz Jensen says.
+According to the NAR report, a typical kitchen remodel costs $80,000 and recovers $60,000 in equity.
+And, no, that $20,000 difference isn't wasted.
+You'll love the upgrades while you live there, and get most of your money back when you move.
 (And enjoy a shorter selling time, too.)